1mTojii/BlueTeam-tools/1. bruteforce tool - brutesentry/brutesentry/README.md

 ## Why this exists

 Built while working through web fundamentals and access-control concepts on HTB Academy.
-Its a simple project for my school degree it was built using my own knowledge from my python course and AI.
+Its a simple pass time project, it was built using my own knowledge from my python course from school and AI.
 It was a simple line of code but instead of cramping everyhting into one file i made it look more structured and organized using Claude.

 ## Ideas for extending it